- May 1, 2023

 It is proven time over time that it is not effective to create highly customized niche content for your different segments.
 The name of the game is high quality content that can be reused for multiple segments at the right time for an effective nurture stream.

 To execute on your personalization strategy you have to utilize your data, services, content and martech tools effectively.
-The key to orchestrate all of this without headaches is an open CMS platform.
+The key to orchestrate all of this without headaches is a headless content management and digital experience platform.
 Without it is impossible to foster insights and drive results.

 Personalization without a CMS is near impossible, but with a dated CMS, personalization can still be tricky if it comes to effective omnichannel delivery.